 Often talent has aspirations to improve.
 What are your aspirations moving forward, and who can you see involved in helping achieve those aspirations?

-I think one of the easiest ways and to get better and get farther and build a name is to have matches against some of the best in the world, and open those peoples’ eyes to how good you are.
-You can listen to people tell you how good someone is, but you don’t really understand how good they are until you get into the ring with them.
-Being really young in the business, that’s the opportunity that I need, to get into the ring with some of the best in the world and show them I am the real deal, show them I can hang with them and they can see everything that I can do.
+Josh Briggs: I think one of the easiest ways and to get better and get farther and build a name is to have matches against some of the best in the world.
+Be open to those peoples’ eyes to how good you are.
+You can listen to people tell you how good someone is.
+But you don’t really understand how good they are until you get into the ring with them.
+Being really young in the business, that’s the opportunity that I need.
+To get into the ring with some of the best in the world and show them I am the real deal.
+To be able to show them I can hang with them and they can see everything that I can do.